 “In a recent book, AI Superpowers, Kai-Fu Lee, former president of Google China, wrote that 40-50 per cent of current jobs will be technically and economically viable with artificial intelligence and software systems over the next 15 years,” said Dr. Naterer.
 “From this perspective, artificial intelligence and software engineering will have a transformative impact on society over the next decade.”

 Dr. Cheng Li, head, Department of Electrical and Computer Engineering, Faculty of Engineering and Applied Science, agrees.

 “It is estimated that the shortage of people with advanced programming skills in the Newfoundland and Labrador tech sector will be close to 2,000 over the next five years,” said Dr. Li.
 “These programs will help to address this challenge by providing graduates with the highly needed skills for our local job market.”

 Graduates of the software engineering program will be able to pursue career options in software related jobs in the technology sectors, as well as data analytics, machine learning and artificial intelligence.

-Software careers will be also be increasingly in higher demand in traditional sectors like offshore energy, ocean technology, mining and mineral processing and the fisheries.
+Software careers will also be increasingly in higher demand in traditional sectors like offshore energy, ocean technology, mining and mineral processing, and the fisheries.

 Dr. J.C.
-Loredo-Osti, head of the Department of Mathematics and Statistics in the Faculty of Science, says we are living in the data age and it is expected that data collection will be mostly an automated process within the next decade.
+Loredo-Osti, head of the Department of Mathematics and Statistics in the Faculty of Science, says we are living in the data age and it is expected that data collection will be a highly automated process within the next decade.